 on the ground that the answer or information, production of the document or other thing, or doing that other act, as the case may be, might tend to expose the person to a penalty (including forfeiture) by way of an order under section 248.

-250. Declarations relating to consumer contracts
+250. Declarations relating to consumer contracts and small business contracts

-(1) A court may, on the application of a party to a consumer contract or on the application of the regulator, declare that a term of such a contract is an unfair term.
+(1) The Court may declare that a term of a consumer contract is an unfair term, on application by:

+(a) a party to the contract; or

+(b) the regulator.

+(2) The Court may declare that a term of a small business contract is an unfair term, on application by:

+(a) a party to the contract, if the party was a business of the kind referred to in paragraph 23(4)(b) at the time the contract was entered into; or

+(b) the regulator.

-(2) Subsection (1) does not apply unless the consumer contract is a standard form contract.
+(3) Subsections (1) and (2) do not apply unless the contract is a standard form contract.

+(4) Subsections (1) and (2) do not apply if Part 2-3 does not apply to the contract.

-(3) Subsection (1) does not limit any other power of the court to make declarations.
+(5) Subsections (1) and (2) do not limit any other power of the court to make declarations.

 Division 6 — Defences